roqua/autovar/README.md

 The `use_sktest` argument affects which test is used for Skewness and Kurtosis testing of the residuals.
 When `use_sktest = TRUE`, STATA's `sktest` is used.
 When `use_sktest = FALSE` (the default), STATA's `varnorm` (i.e., the Jarque-Bera test) is used.

 The `test_all_combinations` argument determines whether the untested search space is searched for possible additional models.
 This can sometimes give a few extra models at a large performance penalty.

+The `restrictions.verify_validity_in_every_step` argument affects how constraints are found for valid models.
+When this argument is `TRUE` (the default), all intermediate models in the iterative constraint-finding method have to be valid.
+This ensures that we always find a valid constrained model for every valid model.
+If this argument is `FALSE`, then only after setting all constraints do we check if the resulting model is valid.
+If this is not the case, we fail to find a constrained model.

+The `restrictions.extensive_search` argument affects how constraints are found for valid models.
+When this argument is `TRUE` (the default), when the term with the highest p-value does not provide a model with a lower BIC score, we attempt to constrain the term with the second highest p-value, and so on.
+When this argument is `FALSE`, we only check the term with the highest p-value.
+If restricting this term does not give an improvement in BIC score, we stop restricting the model entirely.

 #### Results